 We also have resources to help students who are looking at programs outside of a traditional four-year degree structure.
 If you want to earn an associate degree, or are looking to begin at a two-year school, you can check our list of the top community colleges across the country.
 Similarly, if you have your associate or have knocked out most of a bachelor’s degree, we also have compiled a list of top degree completion programs.
 Finally, for students considering graduate study, we have rankings and reviews for the top graduate degree programs in a variety of fields.
 From engineering to theology, our ranked lists will help you find the top online schools that match best with your academic interests.

 For any list featuring the best online colleges, accreditation status should be the first and most important criteria used to evaluate prospective schools.
 An unaccredited degree can cost graduates more than job offers — graduates of diploma mills risk leaving school tens of thousands of dollars in debt with nothing to show for it but a degree that isn’t recognized by employers, graduate schools or professional certifying agencies of any kind.

 Due to the rapid evolution and development of online coursework, online programs are quickly becoming some of the most high-quality degree options available.
-Consider how the average admissions, enrollment, retention and graduation rates of the 25 four-year schools on our list of the best online colleges compare to rates of all four-year colleges and universities nationwide:
+Consider how the average admissions, enrollment, retention and graduation rates of the 25 four-year schools on our list of the top online schools compare to rates of all four-year colleges and universities nationwide.